kellylyke/whatshappening/README.md

 Do you know how many votes went down in Congress today?
 Me neither.
 So I googled it.
 On this particular day, there were <b>94</b>.

 So, who chooses which of these 94 issues are important?
+Well...
 The news.

 The problem is the news and you may have different ideas of what is important.
 And sometimes, let's face it, there is just